-Universal testing for microsatellite instability and/or status of DNA mismatch repair enzymes by immunohistochemistry is recommended by the EGAPP guidelines.1.2 The NCCN guidelines also advocate this approach for patients <70 years.
-MSI-high cancers are associated with right-sided location, tumor infiltrating lymphocytes, Crohn-like infiltrate, pushing borders, mucinous/signet ring/medullary subtypes, intratumoral heterogeneity (mixed conventional, mucinous, and poorly differentiated carcinoma), high-grade histology, and lack of dirty necrosis.3.4 In view of recommendations for universal testing and chance of missing cases of Lynch syndrome with testing based on Bethesda guidelines, evaluation of histologic features associated with MSI is not required and is no longer included in the synoptic comment.
+Universal testing for microsatellite instability and/or status of DNA mismatch repair enzymes by immunohistochemistry is recommended by the EGAPP guidelines.^{1,2} MSI-high cancers are associated with right-sided location, tumor infiltrating lymphocytes, Crohn-like infiltrate, pushing borders, mucinous/signet ring/medullary subtypes, intratumoral heterogeneity (mixed conventional, mucinous, and poorly differentiated carcinoma), high-grade histology, and lack of dirty necrosis.^{3,4} In view of recommendations for universal testing and chance of missing cases of Lynch syndrome with testing based on Bethesda guidelines and implications for treatment with immune check-point inhibitors,4 evaluation of histologic features associated with MSI is redundant and is no longer included in the synoptic comment.

-Further details about mismatch repair enzyme immunohistochemistry and PCR for MSI testing, as well as other mutation testing in colorectal cancer (such as KRAS, BRAF) can be found in the CAP Colon and Rectum Biomarkers protocol.
+Further details about mismatch repair enzyme immunohistochemistry and PCR for MSI testing, as well as other ancillary molecular testing in colorectal cancer (such as KRAS, BRAF, Her2, etc.) can be found in the CAP Colon and Rectum Biomarkers protocol.

-1. Evaluation of Genomic Applications in Practice and Prevention (EGAPP) Working Group.
+- 1. Evaluation of Genomic Applications in Practice and Prevention (EGAPP) Working Group.
 Recommendations from the EGAPP Working Group: genetic testing strategies in newly diagnosed individuals with colorectal cancer aimed at reducing morbidity and mortality from Lynch syndrome in relatives.
 Genet Med.
-2009;11(1):35-41.

-- 2. Ladabaum U, Wang G, et al. Strategies to identify the Lynch syndrome among patients with colorectal cancer: a cost-effectiveness analysis.
+2009;11(1):35-41. - 2.
+Ladabaum U, Wang G, et al. Strategies to identify the Lynch syndrome among patients with colorectal cancer: a cost-effectiveness analysis.
 Ann Intern Med.
 2011;155(2):69-79. - 3.
 Greenson JK, Bonner JD, Ben-Yzhak O, et al. Phenotype of microsatellite unstable colorectal carcinomas.
 Am J Surg Pathol.
 2003;27(5):563-570. - 4.
 Umar A, Boland CR, Terdiman JP, et al. Revised Bethesda guidelines for hereditary nonpolyposis colorectal cancer (Lynch syndrome) and microsatellite instability.
 J Natl Cancer Inst.
 2004;96(4):261-268.